Machine Learning Algorithms

 Reinforcement Learning

-Reinforcement Learning algorithms train agents to make sequences of decisions by rewarding them for good decisions and penalizing them for bad ones.
+Reinforcement Learning algorithms train agents to make sequences of decisions by rewarding them for good choices and penalizing them for bad ones.
 Common algorithms include:

 • Q-Learning: Uses a value-based approach for action selection.